Are Nike Vapormax Good for Running?

 In this article, we’ll take an in-depth look at the technology behind the Vapormax and analyze how well they perform for runners.

-What is Nike Vapormax Technology?
+What Is Nike Vapormax Technology?

 Nike Vapormax shoes feature the brand’s proprietary Vapormax technology in the sole unit.
 This consists of a thin, transparent air cushion sole that is made up of hundreds of individual air bubbles stacked close together.